The Dating Scene - Signs of a Promising RelationshipBy Dr. Margaret Paul

 - Is open to exploring conflict and differences of opinion.

-- Does what he or she says he or she will do.
+- Does what they say they will do.

 - Cares about being responsible for children from a broken marriage - has not abandoned his or her children.

 - Takes responsibility for his or her own feelings, health and well being.
-Does not make you responsible for his or her feelings.
+Does not make you responsible for their feelings.

 - Is financially responsible.
-Does not expect you to take care of him or her financially.
+Does not expect you to take care of them financially.

-- If divorced, takes responsibility for his or her part of the difficulties.
+- If divorced, takes responsibility for their part of the difficulties.

 - A person who was in a loving relationship and lost their mate to death.
 People who have been in loving relationships generally know how to have loving relationships.